jredd/redd-backend/README.md

 ##Heads up

 Be sure to change the logging file paths in the nginx settings files you use them.
-Also be sure to point the Djang servers in the .conf file at the proper directory.
+Also be sure to point the Django's servers in the .conf file at the proper directory.